 The NCATE-accredited Master’s in teaching programs are anchored in a knowledge-based, research-and values-informed conceptual framework and grounded in four inter-related principles - equity, community, diversity, and excellence – that shape the curricular, instructional, research, and professional service activities of the teacher education faculty.
 Master’s students practice these principles through course work and field-based teaching opportunities

 Teacher education courses help students translate theory of pedagogical knowledge and instructional methods into everyday practice.
 Practical experience is an integral part of the program.
 Currently, more than 50 schools in the greater D.C. area offer placements for our students.
 The range and diversity of partner schools offer students the opportunity to teach in a variety of settings, including urban, suburban, charter, bilingual, public, and private schools.

-Over the past 10 years, the School of Education, Teaching, and Health has also focused significant energy on the development of partnerships to support teachers in high-need DC public and public charter schools.
+Over the past 10 years, the School of Education has also focused significant energy on the development of partnerships to support teachers in high-need DC public and public charter schools.
 Through a number of federal grants over 1,000 DC teachers have participated in subsidized graduate degree programs or graduate-level professional-development programs.
-SETH and AU are committed to working together with the D.C. community to ensure an equitable and excellence education for all the city’s children.
+SOE and AU are committed to working together with the D.C. community to ensure an equitable and excellence education for all the city’s children.